kleinerpirat/anki-css-injector/ankidata/README.txt

-This directory contains all of the Anki data.

-To clear the Anki installation, use `git clean -fdx /ankidata`.

-To tell Anki to use a different location, please see: https://docs.ankiweb.net/files#startup-options
+This folder stores all of your Anki data in a single location, to make backups easy.
+To tell Anki to use a different location, please see:

+https://docs.ankiweb.net/files#startup-options